 - P1 - Needed for current milestone

-- Team's should use best discretion here, but this bucket should generally represent high user impact issues quality issues (e.g. regressions, crashers, security issues, feature completeness, etc...).
+- Teams should use best discretion here, but this bucket should generally represent high user impact issues and quality issues (e.g. regressions, crashers, security issues, feature completeness, etc...).

-- The test: "Would someone notice (in a bad way) if this issue was present in the release?"
+- The test: "Would someone notice (in a bad way) if this issue were present in the release?"

 - P2 - Wanted for current milestone

 - Low/ No user impact, can safely be punted from a release.

 - Most in-development work should have this priority.